Technigo/project-express-api/README.md

 When building an API data validation is very important.
 To combat invalid data I have used Joi, a powerful schema description language and data validator for JavaScript, to validate data in POST and PUT requests.

 To make sure that the logic is working properly and that the endpoints are responding with correct data and status codes I have used the Jest Testing Framework for unit testing.
-The current implementation works really good and saves me a lot of time when I don't constantly have to test the endpoints manually.
+The current implementation works really good and saves me a lot of time when I don't constantly have to test the endpoints manually when changing the logic.

 ### Technologies used